Shreya-259/An_evolved_Fuzzy_CMeans_algorithm_for_clustering_and_identifying_cancer_cells/README.md

 accurately identifying cancer images.
 Our results show that the modification of the Fuzzy C means clustering algorithm can improve the performance of image clustering algorithms in skin cancer diagnosis and classification.

+# Dataset
+Due to size limitations, the dataset is not included in this repository.
+You can download it from https://www.kaggle.com/datasets/riyaelizashaju/skin-disease-classification-image-dataset